7 essential facts to know about menopause

 • Regular exercise, a balanced diet, stress reduction, and adequate sleep can improve menopause symptoms and support overall health.
 Some women find relief with substitute therapies.
 These include herbal supplements or acupuncture.
 It’s essential to discuss these options with a healthcare provider to guarantee safety.

-Understanding these aspects of menopause can help women navigate this transition with more confidence.
+Understanding these aspects can help women navigate this transition with more confidence.
 They can keep control, knowing there are ways to manage symptoms.
 Additionally, there are techniques to support long-term health.